Greece Amputee Football Association: Establishment, first official game and competition

-In June 2016, Greece made its debut in the EAFF Amputee Football Weeks project, an occasion that reflects the nation's dedication to promoting amputee football and supporting athletes with disabilities.
-The project took place in Corinth with the participation of the following players: Alexandros Theodoridis, Dimitris Vouvopoulos, Tasos Tsigas, Georgios Lazaridis, Vasilis Mpakogiannis, Nikolaos Papakyrgiakis, Ioannis Vasiadis, Dimitris Agrianitis, and Nikolaos Papaggelis.
-The informal yet tailored training match that took place in Pallini against AEK Futsal marked the inaugural friendly game for the newly established team.
-The national team engaged in a charitable tournament on January 8, 2017, competing with staff from the Olympiacos academy and the Greek national team of homeless people.
-This initiative sought to highlight the issue of poverty while contributing significantly to the food supply for homeless communities.
-Greece's first official friendly game took place on June 9, 2017, where they lost against England, ending the match with a score of 0–5.
-In the same year on June 24, Greece participated in the Amputee Football Cup.
-The team competed against Japan and Poland on the opening day of the international friendly cup and faced France on the following day, losing on all three occasions.
+In June 2016, Greece made its debut in the EAFF Amputee Football Weeks project, reflecting the nation’s commitment to promoting amputee football and supporting athletes with disabilities.
+The project took place in Corinth and featured the following players: Alexandros Theodoridis, Dimitris Vouvopoulos, Tasos Tsigas, Georgios Lazaridis, Vasilis Mpakogiannis, Nikolaos Papakyrgiakis, Ioannis Vasiadis, Dimitris Agrianitis, and Nikolaos Papaggelis.
+An informal training match against AEK Futsal in Pallini marked the inaugural game of the newly established team.
+On January 8, 2017, the national team participated in a charity tournament against teams representing the Olympiacos academy staff and the Greek national homeless team.
+The initiative aimed to raise awareness about poverty while helping provide food for homeless communities.
+Greece played its first official friendly match on June 9, 2017, losing 0–5 to England.
+Later that month, on June 24, Greece participated in the Amputee Football Cup.
+The team faced Japan and Poland on the opening day of the tournament and France the following day, losing all three matches.

 Consecutive European competition participations and first trophy

-Greece participated in the European Championship for the first time on October 3, 2017.
-The date of October 21, 2018, marked a significant achievement for Greece as the national team clinched their first-ever trophy in a friendly tournament hosted in Bruges, Belgium.
-To foster enthusiasm for the sport, the Greece 2004 legends engaged in an exhibition game with Greece Amp in July 2021.
-Greece participated in the 2021 edition of the European Amputee Football Championship and finished tenth.
-In January 2022, the team obtained the Gazzetta Fair Play award after receiving 55,273 online votes from the fans.
-In October 2023, Greece finished third in the EAFF Nations League Division C and qualified for Euro 2024 in France.
-During the 2024 European Amputee Football Championship, Greece successfully progressed to the subsequent stage by finishing in third place in their group, securing one victory and experiencing two losses.
-In the playoff phase of the competition, the team lost to both Azerbaijan and Israel, but they succeeded in defeating Georgia, ultimately achieving a fifteenth-place finish in the tournament.
-To commemorate its tenth anniversary, the UEFA Foundation for Children, with the support of the Kaizen Foundation, staged a unique match featuring two amputee teams consisting of players from England, Greece, and Poland on April 28, 2025.
-The match took place at Colovray Sports Centre in Nyon before the UEFA Youth League final between Barcelona and Trabzonspor.
+Greece made its first appearance at the European Championship on October 3, 2017.
+On October 21, 2018, the national team achieved a major milestone by winning its first trophy at a friendly tournament held in Bruges, Belgium.
+To promote the sport, members of the Greece 2004 legends team played an exhibition match against the Greek amputee national team in July 2021.
+Greece competed in the 2021 European Amputee Football Championship, finishing in tenth place.
+In January 2022, the team received the Gazzetta Fair Play Award after earning 55,273 online votes from fans.
+In October 2023, Greece finished fourth in the EAFF Nations League Division C and qualified for Euro 2024 in France.
+At the 2024 European Amputee Football Championship, Greece advanced to the knockout stage after finishing third in its group with one win and two defeats.
+In the placement matches, the team lost to Azerbaijan and Israel but defeated Georgia to finish fifteenth overall.
+To mark its tenth anniversary, the UEFA Foundation for Children, with support from the Kaizen Foundation, organized a special match between two amputee teams featuring players from England, Greece, and Poland on April 28, 2025.
+The match took place at Colovray Sports Centre in Nyon ahead of the UEFA Youth League final between Barcelona and Trabzonspor.